pts/copystrap/README.txt

   Abbreviation of: Encrypted Copy using the LoCal NetWork.

+  SECURITY WARNING: This is insecure, because an attacker can receive and decrypt any message.
+To do so, the attacker listens for UDP broadcast packets sent by the receiver, then sends fake data to the receiver, then starts a fake receiver with the same transfer-id, so the real sender will send the data to the attacker-controlled fake receiver.

   Starting the receiver first is more secure.

   To receive, run any of: